 I work with women (18+) at all stages of life.
 I assess and treat the whole body and release restrictions related to your symptoms and health concerns.
 Restrictions are found in the musculoskeletal, visceral/organ and craniosacral systems.
 When released, you are in a more favourable state for healing and restoring balance.

 At your first visit we will review your health history, and the reason(s) you are seeking osteopathic treatment.
-If I determine it is safe and appropriate for you, then we will proceed with treatment.
+You will have an opportunity to ask your questions and explore if working together might be a good fit.
+If treatment is deemed safe and appropriate for you, then we will proceed.
 If not, I will refer you to your doctor or recommend other options.
 There is no cost for consultations.
-Treatment is gentle and you will remain clothed throughout the whole process.
-A plan will be recommended which may include home care advice.
-We will assess your progress after three to five treatments to see if further treatment is necessary.

 - Osteopathic Manipulative Sciences Diploma, Canadian Academy of Osteopathy 2016

 - Social Work (BSW) Program, Ryerson University 1994

 - Social Service Worker Diploma, Humber College 1991

 - Ontario Association of Osteopathic Manual Practitioners

 - College of Massage Therapists of Ontario (2000-2016)